|About OHP||What is the Oregon Health Plan?|

 |Applying for OHP||How do I apply for OHP Plus?|

-To apply for OHP Plus (Medicaid) or any of the Healthy Kids programs, fill out and submit the online Oregon Health Plan application.
+To apply for OHP Plus (Medicaid), fill out and submit the online Oregon Health Plan application.

 Or, request printed versions of the application packet from the following locations: